-- The initial range will be established with a minimum of 6 per cent and a maximum of 35 per cent.
-For this fiscal year the minimum is \$660,060 and the maximum is \$3,850,350. - The funds will be distributed among the projects that satisfies the hardship criteria.
-Funds will be distributed starting with the project with the highest priority and until funds or the corresponding per cent is totally assigned. - The priority points under this criterion will be those awarded based on the Median Household Income (MHIL) (i.e.: 30, 15, 5, 0 points awarded) to the qualifying projects. - Additional points will be awarded the project based on population to the points obtained based on the MHIL: - one (1) point will be added to the priority obtained by project with the lowest population; and subsequently the number will increase by one (1) point and added to the project as they increase in population.
+- The initial range will be established with a minimum of 12 percent and a maximum of 35 percent.
+For this fiscal year the minimum is \$840,960 and the maximum is \$2,452,800. - The funds will be distributed among the projects that satisfies the hardship criteria.
+Funds will be distributed starting with the project with the highest priority and until funds or the corresponding percent is totally assigned. - The priority points under this criterion will be those awarded based on the Median Household Income (MHIL) (i.e.: 30, 15, 5, 0 points awarded) to the qualifying projects.

+- Additional points will be awarded the project based on population to the points obtained based on the MHIL: - one (1) point will be added to the priority obtained by project with the lowest population; and - subsequently the number will increase by one (1) point and added to the project as they increase in population.